vert-x3/vertx-web-site/src/site/blog/posts/vertx3-service-script.md

 author: cescoffier
 ---

 Let's say you have a Vert.x 3 application you want to install on a Linux server.
-But you want the _old school_ way (I meant not the docker way &#9786;).
+But you want the _old school_ way (I mean not the Docker way &#9786;).
 So, in other words, you need an _init.d_ script.
-This post proposes an _init.d_ script that you can use to start / stop / restart a Vert.x 3 application.
+This post proposes an _init.d_ script that you can use to start/stop/restart a Vert.x 3 application.

 ## Prerequisites